-The pro-competitive effects of trade liberalization reduce discrimination by employers, either by driving discriminating firms out of business or by inducing firms to discriminate less.
+Competition promoting effects of trade liberalization can reduce discrimination, by driving discriminating firms out of business or inducing firms to discriminate less.

-Trade liberalization induces firms to invest in new technology, which can result in manufacturing jobs being less physically demanding and therefore more suited to female workers.
+Trade liberalization induces firms to invest in new technology, which can lead to manufacturing jobs being less physically demanding and more suited to women.

-If countries have a comparative advantage in female-intensive products, such as textiles and clothing, international trade can increase women's relative wages.
+If countries have a comparative advantage in female-intensive products, or if trade policies benefit these industries, trade can increase women's relative employment and wages.

 There is no clear global pattern in the trade–gender inequality relationship.

 There is no evidence that trade-induced technological change reduces gender inequality in developed countries.